 Welcome to Innovative Thinking, a new platform created to share the latest in knowledge development at Telfer School with the community, academics, and potential research collaborators.

 Be inspired by a selection of innovative research ideas, from articles published by our faculty in top-management journals to award-winning research projects.
 Telfer School’s Innovative Thinking shows our commitment towards research excellence without losing sight of our impactful role in the community.

-Abdoulkadre Ado has recently been hired as an Assistant Professor at the Telfer School of Management at University of Ottawa.
-We interviewed Professor Ado to learn more about his research on corporate partnerships in the context of other emerging countries.
+Ahmed Ben Ayed was hired as an Assistant Professor in Marketing at the Telfer School of Management at the University of Ottawa.
+We interviewed him to learn more about his research interests in the customer-service provider interaction.
 Read more ›

 Professor Jonathan Patrick received a Natural Science and Engineering Research Council Discovery Grant to optimize analytic models for improved scheduling, planning, and decision-making challenges in various health care settings.
 Read more ›

 Mariam Humayun was hired as an Assistant Professor of Marketing at the Telfer School of Management at the University of Ottawa.
 We interviewed her to learn more about her research interests in cryptocurrencies.
 Read more ›

 Evelyn Micelotta was hired as an Associate Professor at the Telfer School of Management at the University of Ottawa.
 We interviewed her to learn more about her research interests in the area of family business.
 Read more ›

 Professor Kaouthar Lajili received a Telfer School of Mangement Research Grant to examine how credit risk disclosures impact bank performance.
 Her project will compare the effect of multiple levels of regulation on credit risk over time, with a focus on Canadian and Italian banks.
 Read more ›